pschool-in/curriculum/content/science/new topics/light-2.md

 2. To understand the concept of light and shadows

 ## Light
 Light comes from different sources called light sources; our main natural light source is the sun.
 Other sources include fire, stars and man-made light sources such as light-bulbs and torches.
-Thanks to light, we see life in glorious color.
+Thanks to light, we see life in glorious colors.

 ## Shadow
 A shadow is the dark shape made when something blocks light from a light source like the sun, a flashlight, or a campfire.